ryandawsonuk/BankKataOutsideInTDD/README.md

 All credit for this should go to Mancuso and Codurance.
 Any mistakes are down to me.

-Following the method, we start with an Acceptance Test, create stubs for any delegates (shells with stubbed methods) and work on the acceptance test until it fails for the right reason.
+Following the method, we start with an Acceptance Test, create stubs for any delegates/collaborators (shells with stubbed methods) and work on the acceptance test until it fails for the right reason.

 ## Problem Description - Bank Kata